-On each film, their work together starts with discussing the script, continues during production where Alberts joins Haigh on location so they can discuss the dailies each week, and finishes with months in the editing room.
+On each film, their editing process starts with discussing the script, continues during production where Alberts joins Haigh on location so they can discuss the dailies each week, and finishes with months in the editing room.
 For Lean on Pete, they edited together for about six months, and that’s after Alberts had done the initial assembly.

 I talked to Alberts about what made editing Lean on Pete such a challenge, how they go through multiple permutations of every scene and how they’re stitched together, and the role of an editor to maintain perspective on what the overall film looks like.

 Seventh Row (7R): You’ve worked with Andrew several times before, on Looking, 45 Years, and now Lean on Pete.
 How did that collaboration start?